swallowcamel/nancywiki/Make-sure-line-endings-doesn't-bite-you-(or-us).md

 `git config core.autocrlf false`

-To make it the default setting for all repositories execute
+To make it the default setting for all repositories execute (this might very well introduce the issue in other repositories, if they rely on another setting)

 `git config --global core.autocrlf false`